openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCChangeNode.md

 ---
 title: OnNPCChangeNode
 sidebar_label: OnNPCChangeNode
-description: This callback is called when a NPC attempts to change from one navigation node to another during node-based movement.
+description: This callback is called when an NPC attempts to change from one navigation node to another during node-based movement.
 tags: ["npc", "node", "navigation"]
 ---